Maureen435/pizza.order/README.md

 Behaviour Driven Development(BDD)
 Landing Page
 Icons: "Click on the icons to display their descriptions."
 Descriptions: "Click on the descriptions again to hide them and to display the icons."

-Portfolio Section
-Images: "Hover on each image to display their respective descriptions."

-Contact Us Section
+### Contact Us Section

-INPUT: "Fill all forms and Submit" OUTPUT: "Your message has been received"
+INPUT: "Fill in the pizza's of your choice" OUTPUT: "Sum and amount of pizza costs, enter in your details and the delivery charges"

-Setup/Installation Requirements
+### Setup/Installation Requirements

-Open terminal (CTRL ALT T) git clone https:https://github.com/Maureen435/Delani.studio.git delani-studio cd delani-studio use atom . or code . to open the clone repo on Atom or VS-code respectively Known Bugs My website is not quite responsive, but i am working on it making it work better.
+Open terminal (CTRL ALT T) git clone https://github.com/Maureen435/pizza.order.git

-Technologies Used
+### Technologies Used

 JAVASCRIPT HTML5 CSS3 GIT (for version control) Support and contact details

-Licence
+### Licence
 Licensed under the MIT license.